akchildren/cushon-assessment/documents/OVERVIEW.md

     - This should also take into consideration previous investment amounts put into the users account
 - Investment commands/actions will be built around allowing multiple funds to be attached in the future but at a request validation level, **only one fund** will be allowed.
+  - Specification states one fund should be allowed at point of request.
+So assumption is that multiple account investments could be from different funds for the same account
 - No concept of admin routes will exist and this will strictly be acting as a user authorised into the system.
 - As the scenarios are based around individual saving accounts, pensions will not be put into scope of the assessment.
 - These actions will be performed as an authenticated user (customer) and endpoints will be designed towards this.